xmos/lib_xua/lib_xua/doc/rst/opt_location.rst

 ~~~~~~~~~~~~~

 When designing a system there is a choice as to which hardware resources to use for each interface.
-In a multi-tile system he codebase needs to know which tiles to use for these hardware resources and associated code.
+In a multi-tile system the codebase needs to be informed as to which tiles to use for these hardware
+resources and associated code.

-A series of defines is used to allow the programmer to easily move code between tiles.
+A series of defines are used to allow the programmer to easily move code between tiles.
+Arguably the

-Arguably the most important are ``AUDIO_IO_TILE`` and ``XUD_TILE``.
+most important of these are ``AUDIO_IO_TILE`` and ``XUD_TILE``. ::ref:'opt_location_defines` shows a
+full listing of these ``TILE`` defines.

 .. _opt_location_defines: